ctrlb-hq/ctrlb-control-plane/docs/getting-started.md

-# 🚀 Getting Started with CTRLTower
+# 🚀 Getting Started with CtrlB Control Plane

-This guide helps you set up and run **CTRLTower** in your local development environment.
+This guide helps you set up and run **CtrlB Control Plane** in your local development environment.

 ---